 - Student Success

-Hudson County Community College is honored to be able to provide educational opportunities and services to the women and men who serve and have served the United States as members of our armed forces.
-Assistance to service members is available through the College’s Certifying Official, who provides information about taking courses at the College, and who helps in applying for benefits, certifying enrollment, and maintaining accurate student-status records.
-The HCCC Veterans Certifying Official may also refer service members pursuing their education here to the College’s many counseling and advisement departments.
+Hudson County Community College is honored to provide educational opportunities and services to the women and men who serve and have served in the United States armed forces.
+Assistance to service members is available through the college’s Veterans Certifying Official, who provides information about taking courses at the college, and who helps in applying for benefits, certifying enrollment, and maintaining accurate student-status records.
+The HCCC Veterans Certifying Official may also refer student service members to the College’s many counseling and advisement departments.

-In order to receive credit for benefits, veterans must supply the HCCC Veterans Certifying Official with proper documentation.
+In order to receive benefits, veterans must supply the HCCC Veterans Certifying Official with proper documentation.

-By following these steps, you’ll be on your way to achieving your goals as a HCCC Veteran Student.
+By following these steps, you’ll be on your way to achieving your goals as an HCCC Veteran Student.

 You have several choices.
 The fastest way is to apply online.
-You can also download a form in Arabic or Spanish.
-If you download a form, print it out, and send it to the Enrollment Services office.
+You can also download a form in Spanish.
+If you download a form, print it out, and send it to or drop it off to the Enrollment Services office.

 We accept applications on a rolling basis, but you should apply as early as possible for the semester you wish to join.

-If you have identified as a Veteran, Spouse/Dependent or Active Duty Member you must provide valid identification to the Office of Enrollment Services or School VA Certifying Official.
+If you have identified as a Veteran, Spouse/Dependent, or Active Duty Member you must provide valid identification to the Office of Enrollment Services or the Veterans Certifying Official.
 Valid identification includes DD-214, Military ID, or Eligibility Letter.

 Veterans, Spouses/Dependents, and Active Duty Members must activate VA benefits via VONAPP or VA website.
 Please visit https://www.ebenefits.va.gov/ebenefits/apply and click on "Education and Training" to apply.

-Veterans, Spouses/Dependents, and Active Duty Members must provide Eligibility Letter before VA benefits can be processed by School VA Certifying Official.
+Veterans, Spouses/Dependents, and Active Duty Members must provide Eligibility Letter before VA benefits can be processed by the Veterans Certifying Official.

 It is important to follow the steps listed above to ensure you receive any VA benefits you may be eligible for.
-If you have any questions, please contact firstname.lastname@example.org.
+If you have any questions, please contact veteransFREEHUDSONCOUNTYCOMMUNITYCOLLEGE.

-The state of New Jersey requires that we ask all students who are enrolled full-time (12 credit hours or more) to provide proof of measles, mumps, rubella, and Hepatitis B immunizations.
-All new students, regardless if they are full-time or part-time, must provide proof of Meningococcal immunization, unless they are exempt.
+The state of New Jersey requires that we ask all students who are enrolled full-time (12 credit hours or more) to provide proof of measles, mumps, rubella, and hepatitis B immunizations.
+All new students, regardless if they are full-time or part-time, must provide proof of meningococcal meningitis immunization, unless they are exempt.
 Students can provide evidence that they are exempt because of the following reasons: